mixpanel/docs/pages/docs/other-bits/privacy-and-security/gdpr-compliance.md

 ## Rate Limit

-We place a [rate limit](/docs/other-bits/privacy-and-security/export-or-delete-end-user-data#rate-limit) in place to ensure the integrity of our system as well as prevent a single project from monopolizing the avaialble resources for other projects
+We place a [rate limit](/docs/other-bits/privacy-and-security/export-or-delete-end-user-data#rate-limit) in place to ensure the integrity of our system as well as prevent a single project from monopolizing the available resources for other projects